 The ancient city of Songzhou was built during the Tang Dynasty, which at that time was bordered between Tibetan and Chinese Empires.
-The King of Tibet tried invading the gate of Songzhou and Tang Taizong, the Emperor of China offered Princess Wencheng (文成公主) to the Tibetan king to settle the dispute.
-It was said that Princess Wencheng brought many Chinese civilization and culture to the Tibetans.
+The King of Tibet attempted to invade the gate of Songzhou and Tang Taizong, the Emperor of China offered Princess Wencheng (文成公主) to the Tibetan king to settle the dispute.
+It was said that Princess Wencheng brought all kinds of Chinese civilization and culture to the Tibetans during that period.

 Statue of Princess Wencheng and King Songtsan Gampo in front of the ancient city gate.